bfoersterling/mdtoc/docs/search_option.md

 has the biggest line number that is smaller than the line number the regex \
 was found in.\
 Then display that heading with its text and line field.

+###### pattern

+Do you really need/want to search for a regex?

+Or is a default case insensitive search for a pattern in chapters and \
+headings enough?

+What would be the use case for a regex search?\
+Something like `^foobar$` does not seem that useful.\
+Maybe if you want to search for two patterns you could to something like this:\
+`foo.*bar`.